NBA Trade Update: Trail Blazers Want Carmelo Anthony, Melo Wants To Be With Rockets Only

 — Yahoo Sports (@YahooSports) August 1, 2017

-The Knicks is delaying any trade for Anthony until they find the strongest deal, the report added, which means the 33-year-old player could still be with the team at the start of the 2017-18 NBA season.
+The Knicks are delaying any trade for Anthony until they find the strongest deal, the report added, which means the 33-year-old player could still be with the team at the start of the 2017-18 NBA season.
 Melo, however, declined to comment on his desire to join the Houston Rockets and his willingness to waive his no-trade clause only for them.

 Speaking at a charity event during the above-mentioned basketball tournament in Baltimore, Melo shared with the media that the past 12 months have been an “emotional roller coaster.”
-As Knicks became public about their plans to trade him, Anthony said he kind of lost his peace a little bit after that.
+As the Knicks became public about their plans to trade him, Anthony said he kind of lost his peace a little bit after that.
 “I had to find peace.
 I had to come to peace with myself and come to peace with kind of the situation I’m in.
 And kind of try to find happiness again,” he said.

 [Featured Image by Andrew Burton/Getty Images]